StarLeaf fair use policy

 (a) We do not operate a call prioritization policy;

-(b) We carefully manage our capacity to ensure that, in line with the number of customers on the network and a usage profile that fits business customers, enough capacity is provided.
+(b) We carefully manage our capacity to ensure that, in line with both the number of customers on the network and a usage profile that fits business customers, enough capacity is provided.

-To ensure that we can provide a high quality service at a competitive price, this Fair Use Policy applies to the use of the service.
+To ensure that we can provide a high-quality service at a competitive price, this Fair Use Policy applies to the use of the service.

-The regular scheduling of meetings (or creation of permanent VMRs) by individuals for users other than themselves is not allowed under the fair use policy unless the user for whom the meetings are being scheduled also has a license (e.g. a managed service concierge or PA can schedule meetings for other users who themselves have a license).
+The regular scheduling of meetings (or creation of permanent VMRs) by individuals or APIs for users other than themselves is not allowed under the fair use policy unless the user for whom the meetings are being scheduled also has a license (e.g. a managed service concierge or PA can schedule meetings for other users who themselves have a license).

 StarLeaf Active Host plans are designed for organizations to have a pool of licenses to cover the usage of only those who actively host meetings.
 In these organizations all users can create a fully-featured StarLeaf meeting and, upon doing so, they are classed as an Active Host and consume an Active Host License.
 Hosts may only host one meeting at a time.
 Users creating meetings on behalf of others to reduce the number of Active Host licenses needed would violate this fair use policy.